JeffHing/angular-width-query/README.md

 be initially added to the elements.

 Based upon the current container element width, classes are dynamically added to the elements to reflect the current width.
 For example, "container-small" and "section-small" will be added to their respective elements when the width of the container element is considered to be small.

-Of course, the width ranges and class modifiers are fully customizable.
+The width ranges and class modifiers are fully customizable.
 See the Usage section below for details.

 ### 3. Create the CSS